Cherokee Nation: Inter-Tribal Environmental Council

-Since 1992, the Nation has served on Inter-Tribal Environmental Council.
+Since 1992, the nation has served on Inter-Tribal Environmental Council.
 The mission of ITEC is to protect the health of Native Americans, their natural resources and their environment as it relates to air, land and water.
 To accomplish this mission, ITEC provides technical support, training, and environmental services in a variety of environmental disciplines.

 Intertribal citizenship

 The Cherokee Nation participates in numerous joint programs with the Eastern Band of Cherokee Indians, including cultural exchange programs and joint Tribal Council meetings involving councilors from both Cherokee tribes that address issues affecting all Cherokee people.
-The United Keetoowah Band tribal council unanimously passed a resolution to approach the Cherokee Nation for a joint council meeting between the two nations, as a means of "offering the olive branch," in the words of the UKB Council.
-While a date was set for the meeting between council members of the Cherokee Nation and UKB, Chief Chad Smith vetoed the meeting.
+The United Keetoowah Band tribal council unanimously passed a resolution to approach the Cherokee Nation for a joint council meeting between the two nations.

 The "Loyal Shawnee," Shawnee people who sided with the Union Army during the American Civil War, were forcibly removed from Kansas, and 722 Loyal Shawnee joined the Cherokee Nation in Indian Territory in 1869.
 In 2000, they left the Cherokee Nation and achieved independent federal recognition as the Shawnee Tribe.

 Similarly, a band of Lenape joined the Cherokee Nation in 1867.
 On July 28, 2009, they achieved independent federal recognition as the Delaware Tribe of Indians.